jaak-peterson/autoware_mini_practice/practice_1/README.md

 ##### Validation
 * Run in terminal: `roslaunch practice_1 practice_1.launch`
 * "Hello world!" should be printed like after part 2.
+* Notice you did not need to launch roscore, it was launched automatically by `roslaunch` command.

 ## 5. Parameters in launch files and nodes

 ##### Parameters in launch file
-What if we would like to publish another message instead of "Hello World!".
+What if we would like to publish another message instead of "Hello World!"?
 Instead of replacing it in the code, we should turn it into the node's parameter that is acquired when the node starts.
-We can add reading the parameter values to nodes from the ROS parameter server, but before, something has to add the value there.
 It can be done with launch file [param tag](https://wiki.ros.org/roslaunch/XML/param):

 ```
 <launch>